 Long-distance bus travel from Buenos Aires

 Argentines are used to spending a long time on the bus.
-For me I need to get used to the idea of traveling by bus for 6-7 hours.
+For me, I need to get used to the idea of traveling by bus for 6-7 hours.
 You can even travel to Iguazu all at once.
 The trip will then last 17 hours.
-In other words, you can travel from Buenos Aires to all ends of Argentina with a long-distance bus.
-On top of that, it’s excellent and cheaper way to get around in the country.
+In other words, you can travel from Buenos Aires to all ends of Argentina by long-distance bus.
+On top of that, it’s an excellent and cheaper way to get around in the country.

 The roads in Argentina are in good condition.
 There are some parts that are a challenge to drive over.
 The buses almost always use the motorways.
 There is a difference in maintenance between different bus companies.
 You don’t actually know in advance what condition the bus is in.
-In Argentina buses are limited to drive max 90km/u (55mph).
+In Argentina, buses are limited to driving a max of 90km/u (55mph).
 I don’t hear often news of severe bus accidents.

 My three major journeys with long-distance buses have always been good and safe.
 My friends and my favorite bus companies are Via Bariloche or Andesmar.